 At Hillocks, we actively promote British values in the following ways:

-- All children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the academy on matters that directly involve pupils.
-Children also have the opportunity to have their voices heard through pupil interviews.
+- All children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the academy on matters that directly involve children.
+Children also have the opportunity to have their voices heard through child interviews.

 - The principle of democracy is explored in the curriculum as well as during assemblies and special days.